Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Why , because of all of the above.
 It’s an itch of strong wanderlust and it keeps on becoming stronger.
 With each roadtrip or getaway the longing gets stronger.

 There are numerous reasons we want to travel longterm.
 One of those reasons is that we want to spend as much time together as a family.
 We enjoy eachothers company and don’t get sick of it.
-For Paul the time he spends at an office feels wasted, he’s not with us on the best hours of the day and that 5 days in a week.
+For Paul the time he spends at an office feels wasted, he’s not with us on the best hours of the day and that 5 days a week.
 He has that Matrix-feeling.
 He doesn’t enjoy the rat-race.
 Yuri likes school, loves that his friends are there, but misses us.
 And I?
 I just enjoy having my 2 men around.

 We want to make as much memories as a family as possible.
 Just the 3 of us, enjoying seeing our son grow up and not missing a thing.
 We want to be together as much as possible.